alfonsohdez08/umbrella/README.md

 #### How Columns are inferred?

-When projecting objects, you have as input an object of type A and produce an object of type B by executing a function that shapes/transforms the input object into another one of type B. This function in the projection context would be a simple expression and it would be known as **projector**.
-For example, check the projection below:
+When projecting objects, you have as input an object of type A and produce an object of type B by executing a function that shapes/transforms the input object into another one.
+This function in the projection context is an expression and it would be known as **projector**.
+For example, check the projector below:

 ````csharp
 (Order o) => new {ID = o.Id, o.Description, TotalAmount = o.Amount}